Zilula/lancesLife/content/blog/de-stress/index.md

 I'd like to thank my cat, Spot, for the cuddles.

-Thats it.
-Thats the post.
+That's it.
+That's the post.